Maldon (Vic.)

 Maldon's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Maldon's health data shows positive outcomes, aligning with national benchmarks.
+Maldon's health data shows positive outcomes, aligning with national benchmarks for mortality rates and health conditions.
 Common health conditions are low across all age groups.
-Private health cover stands at approximately 48%, compared to Victoria's 50.5% and Australia's 55.7%.
+Private health cover is low at 48% (818 people), compared to Regional Vic.'s 50.5%.

-The most prevalent medical conditions are arthritis (12.5%) and mental health issues (9.2%), with 59.0% reporting no ailments, versus Rest of Vic.'s 63.4%.
-Working-age residents face higher chronic condition rates.
-Maldon has 39.5% aged 65 and over (675 people), exceeding Rest of Vic.'s 23.9%.
-Senior health outcomes are above average, ranking higher than the general population nationally.
+Nationally, it's 55.7%.
+The most prevalent conditions are arthritis (12.5%) and mental health issues (9.2%), with 59.0% reporting no medical ailments, compared to Regional Vic.'s 63.4%.
+Working-age residents have higher chronic condition rates.
+Maldon has 40.4% of residents aged 65 and over (690 people), higher than Regional Vic.'s 23.9%.
+Senior health outcomes are above average, ranking even higher nationally than the general population.

 Frequently Asked Questions - Health